bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 1. To see a more typical API response, visit `https://<MYSERVICE>.api.gov.bc.ca/uuid`.

-   You will see a random UUID4 from the upstream `https://httpbin.org/uuid`, similar to the following:
+   You will see a random UUID4 from the upstream `https://httpbin.org/uuid` in JSON format, similar to:

   ```
   {
       "uuid": "16498622-b62b-4070-9467-785107380a47"
   }
   ```

   That's it!
 You have confirmed the successful configuration of your Gateway Service.

+  You have set up:

+   - Route to your service, via a vanity URL
+   - Protected by an SSL `*.api.gov.bc.ca` certificate

 <!-- cleanup -->